-Students generally begin by thinking about which subjects they enjoyed and did well at in school.
-Students are also encouraged to conduct additional research regarding their interests and aptitudes.
-Students who are uncertain about their major should try taking introductory courses in several areas.
+The Faculty of Education offers 11 different majors that correspond to teaching subjects in Alberta schools (see p.
+165 in the 2012/2013 University of Lethbridge Calendar for a listing).
+In highly competitive teaching majors, the GPA for admission may be above the minimum requirements.
 If you are developing a Sociology major in Arts and Science and Social Studies major in Education, you are encouraged to use the Liberal Education and elective courses to include other social studies areas such as Anthropology, Economics, Geography, History, and/or Political Science.
 Courses with a focus on Canadian Studies are recommended.